Peach Bottom Township, Pennsylvania

 Peach Bottom Township is a township in York County, Pennsylvania, 60 mi south of Harrisburg.
-The population was 4,961 at the 2020 census.
+The population was 4,966 at the 2020 census.

-Peach Bottom Township was so named on account of peach trees growing near a river (bottom).
+Peach Bottom Township was so named on account of peach trees growing near a river bottom.
 Peach Bottom Nuclear Generating Station was built in 1958.

 History

 The Coulsontown Cottages Historic District, Delta Trestle Bridge, Maryland and Pennsylvania Railroad, and Scott Creek Bridge-North, Maryland and Pennsylvania Railroad are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 29.6 sqmi, of which 29.2 sqmi is land and 0.4 sqmi, or 1.28%, is water.
 The southern boundary of the township is the Maryland-Pennsylvania border (the Mason–Dixon Line), and the eastern border is the Susquehanna River.
 The township surrounds on three sides the borough of Delta, located along the state line.
+It contains the census-designated place of Susquehanna Trails.